-8.2.4.
+7.2.4.
 Hydrodynamic turbulence

 Viscosity and turbulence In the previous sections, we considered perfect fluids which are a useful idealization of real fluids in the limit when friction can be neglected.
 Allowing for a small amount of friction, the new phenomenon of turbulence can appear.
 We can use the familiar concept of the flow of a fluid through a pipe to illustrate this.
 In the case of a perfect fluid, such a flow is always laminar.
-This means that the velocity field u(x) shown in the left panel of Fig. 8.5 is a smooth function and, since there is no friction, the velocity does not depend on the distance to the boundary of the pipe.
+This means that the velocity field u(x) shown in the left panel of Fig. 7.5 is a smooth function and, since there is no friction, the velocity does not depend on the distance to the boundary of the pipe.
 Since no energy is dissipated, the flow is stationary.
-If we consider instead the flow of a real fluid through a pipe, we have to distinguish the two regimes sketched in the two other panels of Fig. 8.5: For small enough velocities, the flow is also for a viscous fluid laminar.
+If we consider instead the flow of a real fluid through a pipe, we have to distinguish the two regimes sketched in the two other panels of Fig. 7.5: For small enough velocities, the flow is also for a viscous fluid laminar.
 The velocity field u(x) is again smooth, but increases continuously from zero at the boundary of the pipe to its maximal value at the center.
-Above a certain critical value of the velocity, we enter a new regime and the flow becomes turbulent: Time-dependent eddies of various sizes form and the velocity field u(x,t) has to be split into a regular, average and a chaotic, turbulent component,
+Above a certain critical value of the velocity, we enter a new regime and the flow becomes turbulent: Time-dependent eddies of various sizes form and the velocity field u(x,t)has to be split into a regular, average and a chaotic, turbulent component,

-$$\boldsymbol{u}(\boldsymbol{x},t) = \langle \boldsymbol{u}(\boldsymbol{x}) \rangle + \delta \boldsymbol{u}(\boldsymbol{x},t).$$ (8.44)
+$$\mathbf{u}(\mathbf{x},t) = \langle \mathbf{u}(\mathbf{x}) \rangle + \delta \mathbf{u}(\mathbf{x},t). \tag{7.46}$$ by an average over, e.g., different regions on the sky which are statistically independent and subject to similar physical conditions.

 Here, the average $\langle \cdot \rangle$ is formally an ensemble average over many realisations of the same experiment.
-In astrophysics and cosmology, such an ensemble average has to be replaced by an average over, e.g., different regions on the sky which are statistically independent and subject to similar physical conditions.
+In astrophysics and cosmology, such an ensemble average has to be replaced